 The Pension Fund commits to the aim for its investments to have net-zero greenhouse gas emissions (which includes Scope 1, 2 and 3 emissions) by 2050 at the latest.
 This is in line with the UK Government's own target for net-zero emissions by 2050, and a number of employers in the Hampshire Fund declaring Climate Emergencies.
 The Pension Fund's aim is set in the expectation that governments will follow through on their own commitments to ensure the objectives of the Paris Agreement are met.
-The Pension Fund is working with its specialist M.J Hudson advisor to develop a plan and trajectory for how it can achieve its Net-Zero aim.
+The Pension Fund is working with its specialist advisor, Apex Group (previously known as MJ Hudson), to develop a plan and trajectory for how it can achieve its Net-Zero aim.